hiero-ledger/hiero-website/content/_index.md

 <p>
 We maintain a list of starter issues that are a great way to get up to speed as a new contributor.
 You can search for the “good first issue” label in our issue tracker to see what’s currently available <a href="#" target="_blank" rel="noreferrer noopener">HERE</a>.</p>
 <p>
-If you have any questions, need help or additional mentoring you can reach out to the community and the technical steering committee (TSC) of Hiero in our GitHub <a href="#" target="_blank" rel="noreferrer noopener">discussions</a></p>
+If you have any questions, need help or additional mentoring you can reach out to the community and the technical steering committee (TSC) of Hiero in our <a href="#" target="_blank" rel="noreferrer noopener">GitHub discussions</a></p>
 '''

 section_connect_heading = "Connect with the Hiero Open Source community"